Hard times hurt Spanish retailer El Corte Ingles

 With 1.5 million visitors daily and no other national competitor, the brand is the first port of call for labels wanting to dip a toe in the Spanish market.
 This allows it to insist on 28-32 percent of a brand's in-store sales, according to someone with knowledge of deals signed.

-At one Madrid store it opened a small wing of luxury shops such as Bulgari BULG.MI, Prada (1913.HK) and Cartier, as well as a section of gourmet cafes and food outlets.
+At one Madrid store it opened a small wing of luxury shops such as Bulgari, Prada and Cartier, as well as a section of gourmet cafes and food outlets.

 Designer Hugo Boss reported its Spanish sales rose 10 percent in the first quarter after it shifted to a shop-inside-a-shop strategy in El Corte Ingles, and may now try this idea in department stores in other countries.